-Shaved Pork Roast Sandwiches…with Honey Garlic Butter that is.
+Shaved Pork Roast Sandwiches make a delicious weeknight dinner!
+Seared pork roast topped with honey garlic butter and shaved thin with caramelized onions on a crusty baguette!
+Sure to give you great leftovers too!Shaved Pork Roast Sandwiches…with Honey Garlic Butter that is.
 Awhile back I made Salmon with Honey Garlic Butter, and I said to go ahead and make extra butter and throw it in your freezer.
-Here is what I did with that final tablespoon of deliciousness.
+Here is what I did with that final delicious tablespoon.

 Shaved Pork Roast Sandwiches

 - 1 T brown sugar

 - 1 t kosher salt

 - 2 T butter, room temperature

 - 1 clove garlic minced or mashed to a paste